COMPASS Assessment -- Computer-Adaptive Placement Assessment and Support Services

 COMPASS is a computerized assessment that provides important information about individual skills and preparation for college-level courses.
 It is an untimed, adaptive computer-based test that measures skills in reading, writing, and mathematics.
 On the reading test, the student will read one or more passages, and then answer questions about the passages.
 On the writing test, the student will identify and correct errors in grammar, punctuation, usage and style in one or more essays.
 On the mathematics test, the student will solve problems that measure algebra skills.
 The topics included on this test are elementary algebra, intermediate algebra and coordinate geometry.
 Sample questions are available at the following website: http://www.act.org/compass/student.

-For information regarding FREE COMPASS Preparation Workshops on Main Campus, contact Charli Beth Hill, Program Coordinator, at email@example.com or visit www.apsu.edu/KEEP.
+For information regarding FREE COMPASS Preparation Workshops, contact Charli Beth Hill, Program Coordinator, at email@example.com or visit www.apsu.edu/KEEP.

 Those required to complete the COMPASS Assessment: